lumpsoid/blog-data-eater/_posts/2023-05-29-working-with-stacktile-river.md

 ```

 By replacing `<variable>` and `<value>` with the desired layout parameters, you can easily modify the layout to suit your workflow on the fly.

-# Conclusion
-With Stacktile and River, you have the power to streamline your window management workflow.
-By configuring Stacktile, creating a tailored Stacktile config, identifying outputs with wlr-randr, and making runtime changes using riverctl, you can optimize your workspace to boost productivity.
-Experiment with different layouts and settings to find the perfect arrangement for your needs.
-Happy window managing!